Pilot held by Islamic State puts Jordan's king in a tough spot

 Observers say Islamic State is trying to deepen domestic rifts in a country whose security forces are growing increasingly alarmed by the appeal of jihadist ideology, especially in impoverished cities across the kingdom.

-Dozens of youths even from the pilot's hometown have travelled over the border to fight alongside hardline groups in Syria and as far away as Afghanistan.
+Dozens of youths even from the pilot's hometown have traveled over the border to fight alongside hardline groups in Syria and as far away as Afghanistan.

 "It's an impossible situation for (Jordan).
 They don’t have a decent hand," a Western diplomat in Amman said.